Avalanche Rescue Course

 Open Avalanche Rescue Course - Register

 We know courses can be cost prohibitive, especially for those living in mountain towns with a high cost of living.
 For assistance, check out the PI Avalanche Fund, which offers scholarships to individuals looking to further their avalanche education, and memorializes our good friend and former guide, Peter Inglis.
-Applications are now open for the 2023-24 season!
-Apply HERE.
+2024-25 applications are now open!
+Learn more and apply HERE.

 If you have questions or are unsure of where to start in your backcountry progression, please contact the Mountain Trip office at [email protected] or (970) 369-1153.